 Due to the work carried out, we recognise that employees may at times encounter members of the public who act aggressively towards them.
 Whilst we take precautions and train our staff to diffuse these situations, unfortunately, they can occur.
-If a potentially violent incident occurs we ask employees to complete our electronic incident report form so that we can monitor and investigate such incidents accordingly.
+If a potentially violet incident occurs we ask employees to complete our electronic incident report form so that we can monitor and investigate such incidents accordingly.
 Once investigated, the manager will then ensure that a suitable resolution is implemented in order to support the member of staff concerned.

 We also operate a Cautionary Contact Register (CCR) which contains the details of all members of the public who have behaved in a threatening manner towards Council employees.
 If employees encounter an individual who behaves in such a manner, they are advised to complete a Cautionary Contact Incident Report Form.
-This form is then reviewed by the CCR panel to decide whether details of the individual concerned should be entered onto the CCR following a process as described in the CCR Policy.
+This form is then reviewed at management level with the Health and Safety Officer to decide whether details of the individual concerned should be entered onto the CCR following a process as described in the standard for the Cautionary Contact Register CCR.